Metropolitan Police: Arms

+Police officers

-The Metropolitan Police Service is composed of police officers and oolice staff (civilians who are non-warranted).
-Police officers include full-time, paid officers known as 'regulars', and part-time, voluntary officers from the Metropolitan Special Constabulary.
+The Metropolitan Police Service includes full-time, paid officers known as 'regulars', and part-time, voluntary officers from the Metropolitan Special Constabulary.
 Both regulars and specials enjoy full police powers, wear the same uniform, and carry the same kit.
-Police Staff include police community support officers (PCSOs), designated detention officers (DDOs), and many other civilian roles.
-The Met was the first constabulary to introduce PCSOs.
-Unlike civilian police staff, police officers in the Met (as elsewhere in the UK) are not employees, but rather Crown servants, and holders of the Office of Constable.
+As elsewhere in the UK, 'regulars' are not employees, but rather Crown servants, and holders of the Office of Constable.

-Funding for the Metropolitan Police has been cut due to austerity.
-Changes in the way the government pays for police pensions will lead to further cuts.